-Experiment number Short Name of Experiment Experiment Name Experiment Description Years requested per run Ensemble size requested 1.1, 1.2 & 1.5 decadalXXXX 10- or 30-year run initialized in year XXXX decadal hindcasts/predictions, some extended to 30 years 10-30 ≥3≥10 1.3 noVolcXXXX volcano-free hindcasts hindcasts but without volcanoes 10-30 ≥3 1.4 volcIn2010 prediction with 2010 volcano Pinatubo-like eruption imposed in year 2010 10-30 ≥3 1.6 chemistry-focused runs near-term runs with enhanced chemistry/aerosol models 10-30 1
+Experiment number Short Name of Experiment (In CMIP5 output files this is recorded in the global attribute named experiment id".)
+Experiment Name (In CMIP5 output files this is recorded in the global attribute named "experiment".)
+Experiment Description Years requested per run Ensemble size requested 1.1, 1.2 & 1.5 decadalXXXX 10- or 30-year run initialized in year XXXX decadal hindcasts/predictions, some extended to 30 years ≥3≥10 1.3 noVolcXXXX volcano-free hindcasts hindcasts but without volcanoes ≥3 1.4 volcIn2010 prediction with 2010 volcano Pinatubo-like eruption imposed in year 2010 ≥3 1.6 chemistry-focused runs near-term runs with enhanced chemistry/aerosol models 1

-\ Replace 'XXXX' with the year in which the decadal prediction was initiated (typically near the end of year XXXX).
+^{} Replace 'XXXX' with the year in which the decadal prediction was initiated (typically near the end of year XXXX).
 As an example, a simulation focusing on the 10-year period from January 1966 through December 1975 will typically be initiated sometime between September 1, 1965 and January 1, 1966.
-All such similarions would be labeled decadal1965.
+All such simjulations would be labeled decadal1965.